-• Text files are structured as a sequence of lines, where each line includes a sequence of characters.

-- A text file is a file that contains printable characters and whitespace, organized in to lines separated by newline characters - Each line is terminated with a special character, called the EOL or End of Line character. - There are several types, but the most common is the comma {,} or newline character.
+- Text files are structured as a sequence of lines, where each line includes a sequence of characters. - It is a sequence of characters stored on a permanent medium like a hard drive, flash memory, or CD-ROM - A text file is a file that contains printable characters and whitespace, organized in to lines separated by newline characters - Each line is terminated with a special character, called the EOL or End of Line character. - There are several types, but the most common is the comma {,} or newline character.
 It ends the current line and tells the interpreter a new one has begun.